Description

 Begin your day in Columbia Falls, where you'll meet your guide and fellow travelers before making your way to the West Glacier Entrance.
 In a comfortable transit van with large viewing windows, your guide will handle the road while you enjoy the spectacular views of the Montana wildness.

-Once in West Glacier, you'll quickly be in the heart of Apgar Village and the food of Lake McDonald, known for its spectacular view of the lake and multi-colored "rainbow" rocks.
+Once in West Glacier, you'll quickly be near the foot of Lake McDonald, known for its spectacular view of the lake and multi-colored "rainbow" rocks.

-The tour continues further into the park with highlights like the Lake McDonald Lodge and Upper McDonald Creek before the ascent toward Logan Pass.
-With numerous scenic overlooks and pullouts, there are plenty of opportunities to stop and capture each picture-perfect moment.
+The tour continues with highlights like the Lake McDonald Lodge and views along Upper McDonald Creek before the ascent toward Logan Pass.
+With scenic overlooks and pullouts, there are plenty of opportunities to stop and capture each picture-perfect moment.
 Your round-trip journey covers the full length of Going-to-the-Sun Road, allowing you to enjoy the view from both perspectives, traveling east and west.

 Known for its dramatic mountains, challenging hikes with outstanding views like Siyeh Pass, and the stunning St. Mary Lake, the tour will reach the eastern portions of Going-to-the-Sun Road before turning around and beginning the journey back.
 Before the last leg of your trip, stop for a scenic picnic lunch where you'll have the opportunity to rest and refuel for the final journey.